 The Navy Federal More Rewards American Express Card has the lowest regular APR of any card on this list.
 You must be a member of Navy Federal Credit Union to apply, which means you or a family member must be a member of the armed forces, with the Department of Defense, or a veteran.

-The card currently offers triple points at supermarkets and gas stations, double points at restaurants and one point for all other purchases.
-It will be getting a significant refresh: The new More Rewards card will offer triple points on gas, groceries, dining and transit.
-Plus, it will come with a 30,000-point sign-up offer and a 0% APR on purchases for the first 12 months.
-Here’s what the card still won’t have: an annual fee, a balance transfer fee, foreign transaction fees or cash advance fees.
-New applications for the card will open sometime in September.
+Following its recent refresh, the More Rewards card offers triple points at supermarkets, restaurants and gas stations and one point for all other purchases.
+Plus, it comes with a 30,000-point sign-up offer and a 0% APR on purchases for the first 12 months.
+Here’s what the card doesn’t have: an annual fee, a balance transfer fee, foreign transaction fees or cash advance fees.

 Highlights: Earn bonus points on everyday purchases, like groceries and gas.
 The low APR will save you money every month if you carry a balance, and there’s no annual fee.
 And, there are no limits on rewards.
-You earn triple points on groceries and gas, no matter how much you spend.
+You earn triple points on groceries, restaurant purchases and gas, no matter how much you spend.

 Penalty APR: 18.00%

 Sign-Up Bonus: Earn 30,000 bonus points after spending $3,000 within 90 days of account opening

 The Fine Print: The card isn’t available to everyone.

 The Discover it Cash Back credit card offers big cash-back bonuses in rotating categories and doubles the cash back you earn in your first year.

 Highlights: You can earn up to 5% cash back in categories that change each quarter: gas stations, grocery stores, restaurants and retailers such as Amazon.

 Sign-Up Bonus: Discover will automatically match all of the cash back you’ve earned at the end of your first year